WASHINGTON (AP) -- The Labor Department reports on the number of people who applied for unemployment benefits last week at 8:30 a.m. Eastern Thursday.

-LITTLE CHANGE: Economists forecast that applications barely fell to 278,000 from 279,000 in the previous week, according to a survey by the data firm FactSet.
+APPLICATIONS DOWN: The expectation is that applications fell to 275,000 last week, according to a survey of economists by data firm FactSet.

 - Budget, Tax & Economy